Sabah International Convention Centre

-The Sabah International Convention Centre (SICC) is the largest waterfront purpose-built facility in East Malaysia and also the largest convention centre in Borneo island.
+The Sabah International Convention Centre (SICC) (Malay: Pusat Konvensyen Antarabangsa Sabah) is the largest waterfront purpose-built facility in East Malaysia and also the largest convention centre in Borneo island.
 The complex's gross built-up is 60504 sqm on a 6 hectare site.

-SICC is the main convention and exhibition facility serving Kota Kinabalu City, the other two are Sabah Trade Centre and Sutera Harbour convention facility.
+SICC is the main convention and exhibition facility serving Kota Kinabalu City, whilst the other several ones are Sabah Hakka Complex, Putera Ballroom, Sabah Trade Centre and Sutera Harbour convention facilities.

 Description

 The 6 ha multi-functional complex spreads over five levels, a convention hall with a retractable partition system dividing into three sections, each multi-purpose hall catering up to 2000 delegates; offering a combined floor space of 6,800 sqm including an extensive pre-function area.
 On a separate level, three contiguous exhibit halls encompassing a 5,177 sqm flexible event space, six meeting rooms and private lounges.
 The top floor is dedicated to 12 individual private meeting rooms, a performance arts hall with seating capacity of 1,250 in a two-tier amphitheater accompanied by VIP rooms and lounges.
 Connecting to the main lobby, an outdoor plaza of 7,000 sqm is usable for open concerts and exhibitions.